vmware-tanzu-labs/markdown-to-confluence/README.md

   --header HEADER       Extra header to include in the request when sending HTTP to a server.
 May be specified multiple times. (default: env('CONFLUENCE_HEADER_<NAME>'))
   --dry-run             Print requests that would be sent - don't actually make requests against Confluence (note: we return empty responses, so this might impact accuracy)
   --force               Can be used with --git flag.
-Upload pages without checking for changes --save-cookie SAVE_COOKIE
+Upload pages without checking for changes --no-minoredit        Don't use minorEdit flag when creating content and trigger notifications for all changes --no-optimizeattachments
+                        Upload all attachments everytime --save-cookie SAVE_COOKIE
                         File system location to write cookie --cookie-file COOKIE  Instead of using a user name and password use a cookie created with --save-cookie
 ```

 ## What Posts are Deployed?